darsvid/univariate_structure_functions/README.md

-Tools to describe spatial structures and test for the presence of spatial correlation through univariate structure functions (correlograms, variograms).
+Tools to test for the presence of spatial pattern and describe it using directional univariate structure functions analysis.

 to be continued...